madhusravani2006/Smart-Community-Health-And-Hygiene-Monitoring-System/README.md

 ### Running the ML Model

-Open `ML_Model/health_risk_svm.ipynb` in Google Colab.
-Upload the dataset from the `Dataset/` folder or mount Google Drive.
-Execute the notebook cells sequentially: data loading, preprocessing, model training, evaluation, and prediction.
-Modify the input feature values in the prediction cell to test with custom patient readings.
+Open `ML_Model/electroquest.ipynb` in Google Colab.
+Upload `feeds.csv` exported from ThingSpeak (or mount Google Drive).
+Execute the notebook cells sequentially: data loading, missing value imputation, label generation, pipeline training for all three classifiers, evaluation, and prediction.
+Modify the input feature vector in the prediction cell to test with custom patient readings.

 ---